Best Self-Guided Christmas Lights Tour of London (with route map)

 Southbank Christmas Market

 Still have energy at the end of the walking route?
 Head across Waterloo Bridge from Somerset House and you can find the lovely Southbank Christmas Market.
-This market is made up of food and craft vendors set up in stands fashioned after Alpine market huts.
-Stretching along the Thames, it’s a beautiful setting for extending your evening a little further.

-Tips for the tour
+Tips for the Tour

-Keep these tips in mind to make the most of your Christmas lights tour:
+Keep these tips in mind to make the most of your Christmas lights tour.

-- When to go.
 Christmas lights typically begin lighting up the night in early November, and generally continue into the first few weeks of January.
-This time of year the sun sets early, and you can confidently set out to see lights after 4pm.

-- What to wear.
-You’re going to be outside on your feet for a while, so wear comfortable shoes and dress warmly to enjoy the stroll.
 Some areas are tough to navigate with an umbrella due to crowds, so a hooded raincoat is your best bet to keep off any surprise showers.

-- Safety tips.
 The areas you’ll cross through on this route are all safe for walking at night without worry.
 However, pickpocketing is very possible in crowded spaces, especially around tourist-heavy areas like Piccadilly Circus and Leicester Square.
-Keep your bags close and don’t place anything valuable in your back pockets.

 How long does it take to walk the self-guided Christmas lights route?

 If you walk non-stop, you can complete the full route in about 1.5 hours.
-A better estimate is 2.5 – 3 hours to allow you to enjoy your stroll and make a few stops.
+A better estimate is 2.5 – 3 hours to allow you to enjoy your stroll and make a few photo stops.

 How crowded does it get along the route?